EmbarkStudios/cargo-deny/docs/src/checks/bans/cfg.md

 Determines what happens when a dependency is specified with the `*` (wildcard) version.

-* `deny` - Will emit an error for each crate specifed with a wildcard version.
+* `deny` - Will emit an error for each crate specified with a wildcard version.
 * `warn` (default) - Prints a warning for each crate with a wildcard version, but does not fail the check.
 * `allow` - Ignores all wildcard version specifications.